-When a pillow is designed, the basic construction includes a rectangle shape filled with various fillings including down, down alternative or polyester.
+When a pillow is designed, the basic construction includes a rectangle shape filled with various fillings.
+Different fillings will determine whether products are sold as down pillows, down alternative pillows or polyester pillows.
 Pillows in the United States come in six basic sizes, yet the majority of your local stores only sell standard, queen and king.

 The six basic sizes are:

 - Queen – 20x30